Filipino nationalism: The Fifth Republic (1986–present)

 On June 12, 1998, the nation celebrated its centennial year of independence from Spain.
 The celebrations were held simultaneously nationwide by then President Fidel V. Ramos and Filipino communities worldwide.
 A commission was established for the said event, the National Centennial Commission headed by former Vice President Salvador Laurel presided all events around the country.
 One of the major projects of the commission was the Expo Pilipino, a grand showcase of the Philippines' growth as a nation for the last 100 years, in the Clark Special Economic Zone (formerly Clark Air Base) in Angeles City, Pampanga.

 During his term, President Joseph Estrada ordered to the National Telecommunications Commission (NTC) to adopt a Filipino language-based radio format known as masa—named for his icon term Masa (or Masses).
 All radio stations adopted the masa format in 1998.
 Many stations continued to use the masa format after President Estrada left the presidency in 2001 because the masa format resonated with listeners.
 Some in the radio industry decry the effects masa formatting has had.

 On August 14, 2010, President Benigno Aquino III directed the Department of Transportation and Communications (DOTC) and the NTC to fully implement Executive Order No. 255, issued on July 25, 1987, by former Philippines President Corazon Aquino, requiring all radio stations to broadcast a minimum of four original Filipino musical compositions in every clock hour of programs with a musical format.

+On November 4, 2010, Philippine TV network ABS-CBN released its 2010–2011 Christmas Station ID Ngayong Pasko Magniningning Ang Pilipino (lit.
+'The Filipinos will Shine this Christmas'), with the station ID features the Philippine flag, montages relating to the Philippine nationalism and patriotism such as the Pinoy pride, and the flag's sun being used as the parol or star making it an octagram or eight-sided star.

 On April 13, 2012, The Manila Times, the oldest English language newspaper in the Philippines, published an editorial titled "Unpatriotic editing and reporting," taking the Filipino journalistic community to task for their reporting of what it described as "confrontation between our Philippine Navy and 'law enforcement' ships of the People's Republic of China" in the Spratly Islands.
 The editorial opined that Philippine reports should state that disputed territories are Philippine territory, and characterized those who refer to disputed territories as "being claimed by the Philippines" as "unpatriotic writers and editors".